sehumah/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-1. A lot of bugs when working on the portrait/landscape functionality but I followed the Debugging video and was able to fix them all
+1. Encountered quite a lot of bugs when working on the portrait/landscape functionality but I followed the Debugging video and fixed the bugs
-2. When placeholder image is added, the poster images and the backdrop images reduce in size
+2. When placeholder image is added, the poster and backdrop images shrink

 ### Open-source libraries used